 The nations at war needed to feed their killing machines.
 This led to many woman taking positions at ammunition factories.

-As men went off to war and losses mounted, there became a need to fill their former positions.
+As men went off to war and losses mounted, their former positions were left vacant.

 - Business clerks

 - Bank tellers

 - Field hands

 - Public transportation – conductors, ticket collectors, railroad guards